R1. Career Preparation Period Plan

 10. Approaches that customize CPP to meet the needs of English Language Learners (ELL), as needed

-11. Approaches to evaluate student readiness to participate in career development activities
+11. Approaches that are aligned with MyPACE career planning results and progress to evaluate student readiness to participate in career development activities

 12. Strategies to ensure a smooth transition from career preparation to career development for each student as he or she is determined to be ready

 13. How centers will ensure MyPACE instructors have planning periods.
 Planning periods must be:

 (a) one block of time daily, i.e., between the beginning of the day and first break, between first break and lunch, etc.;

 (b) during the Training Day, not before classes have started or after classes have finished; and

 (c) at a time when the instructor is not responsible for any students and not expected to fulfill any other duties